vsoch/vsoch.github.io/_posts/2023/2023-11-4-oras-kubernetes-cache.md

 ```

 There they are!
 Now let's try listing tags under each.
 For this simple experiment, we had the tag correspond to the iteration, and we only had one (index 0) for each.
-You can imnagine running more complex setups than that.
+You can imagine running more complex setups than that.

 ```
 $ oras repo tags localhost:5000/metric/lammps